karthikprasad-007/KPSSH/README.md

 # KPSSH
-It enables users to use mutiple GitHub accounts within same PC using advanced security through SSH.
+It enables users to use mutiple GitHub accounts simultaneously within same PC using advanced security (ED25519) through SSH.